-All relevant staff members are briefed on the school's planning procedures as part of staff training.
+- All relevant staff members are briefed on the school's planning procedures as part of staff training. - Throughout St Peter's science is taught as a discrete lesson and as part of cross-c curricular themes when appropriate. - Teachers will use the key learning content in the DfE's 'Science programmes of study: key stages 1 and 2' and the national curriculum as a starting point for their planning. - Lesson plans will demonstrate the balance of visual, auditory and kinaesthetic elements used in teaching, ensuring that all pupils with different learning styles can access the learning experience. - Long-term planning will be used to outline the units to be taught within each year group. - Medium-term planning will be used to outline the vocabulary and skills that will be taught in each unit of work, as well as highlighting the opportunities for assessment. - Medium-term plans will identify learning objectives, main learning activities and differentiation. - Medium-term plans will be shared with the subject leader and SLT to ensure there is progression between years.

-- Throughout St Peter's, science is taught as a core lesson and cross-curricular themes and links are made where appropriate. - Teachers are following 'White Rose Science' scheme of work. - Lesson plans will demonstrate the balance of visual, auditory and kinaesthetic elements used in teaching, ensuring that all pupils with different learning styles can access the learning experience. - Long-term planning will be used to outline the units to be taught within each year group. - Medium-term plans will identify national curriculum links, focus (main learning activities) resources, assessment opportunities and interventions.
-Knowledge organisers will be used to highlight NC links, previous knowledge, key vocabulary, key information and diagrams. - Medium-term plans will be shared with the subject leader and SLT to ensure there is progression between years.
-These will be uploaded to staff shared documents. - Short-term planning will be used flexibly to reflect the NC focus of the lesson, the success criteria and the aim of the next lesson. - Short-term planning is the responsibility of the class teacher.
-This is achieved by building on their mediumterm planning, taking into account pupils' needs and identifying the method in which topics could be taught. - Short-term plans are solely for the benefit of the classroom teacher and do not need to be shared with the subject leader. - All lessons will have national curriculum links, which are shared and reviewed with pupils via knowledge organisers.
+- Short-term planning will be used flexibly to reflect the objective of the lesson, the success criteria and the aim of the next lesson. - Short-term planning is the responsibility of the teacher.
+This is achieved by building on their mediumterm planning, taking into account pupils' needs and identifying the method in which topics could be taught. - Short-term plans are solely for the benefit of the classroom teacher and do not need to be shared with the subject leader. - All lessons will have clear learning objectives, which are shared and reviewed with pupils.